leobrines/base-files-cs-1.6/README.md

-All these files are one-unzip to install, you dont need to know where to put rehlds files, just unzip and restart server
+All these files are one-unzip to install, you dont need to know where to put the files, just unzip and restart server

 # How to use these zip files?